vercel/vercel/examples/umijs/README.md

 # UmiJS Example

-This directory is a brief example of a [UmiJS](https://umijs.org/) app that can be deployed with Vercel and zero configuration.
+This directory is a brief example of a [UmiJS](https://umijs.org/) app that can be deployed to Vercel with zero configuration.

 ## Deploy Your Own